kyverno/kyverno-json/README.md

 Sometimes it can be useful to refer to a parent node in the assertion tree.

-This is possible to add an explicit at every node in the tree by appending the `@binding_name` to the key.
+This is possible to add an explicit binding at every node in the tree by appending the `@binding_name` to the key.

 Given the input document: